WCW All Nighter

-WCW All Nighter is a series of late night specials that aired on TBS.
+WCW All Nighter is a series of late night specials that aired on TBS from March 6, 1994 to January 21, 1995.

 WCW All Nighter (March 6, 1994)

 Originally aired March 6, 1994 from midnight until 6am.
 All matches except for one on this broadcast were from previous editions of Clash of the Champions.

 The event was hosted by Tony Schiavone, Bobby Heenan, Gene Okerlund, Chris Cruise, Gordon Solie, Eric Bischoff, and Larry Zbyszko, from Schiavone's house.